coderplanets/coderplanets_web/README.md

 - [x] intl: rename messages file to lang
 - [x] remove the typescript support
 - [x] mobx-state-tree by move the shop example
+- [ ] add generator for container and store/
 - [ ] add Jest && Jest as 'cover tool'
 - [ ] make test a individual dir
 - [ ] CI system